INTENTION

 CONTEXT

-Context engineering is the technical discipline here: What information goes into the AI's working memory?
+Context engineering is the discipline here.
+What information lives in AI's working memory?
 In what structure?
 At what point in the workflow?
-How do you preserve tacit knowledge alongside explicit data?
-How do you make AI's reasoning transparent so humans can trust and correct it?
+How do you preserve the tacit knowledge—the stuff that's never written down but everyone knows—alongside the explicit data?
+How do you make AI's reasoning transparent so humans can actually trust it, challenge it, correct it?

-Structure AI context to mirror that thinking: If experts scan for deal-breakers first, structure AI prompts to do the same—making collaboration intuitive
+Structure AI context to mirror that thinking.
+If your experts scan for deal-breakers first, structure AI prompts to do the same.
+Make collaboration intuitive, not foreign.
+The goal isn't to make AI think like a human—it's to make human-AI collaboration feel natural.

 → Customer Service Example

-Bad context design: Load entire customer history into AI (10,000 tokens)
+Bad context design: Load the entire customer history into AI—10,000 tokens of everything, all at once, whether it matters or not.

 → Contract Review Example

-Good context design: System prompt reflects partner workflow: "Analyze in three passes: (1) Identify deal-breakers from firm standards, (2) Flag unusual language requiring partner review, (3) Assess strategic risks."
+Good context design: The system prompt reflects how a partner actually works.
+"Analyze in three passes: First, identify deal-breakers from firm standards.
+Second, flag unusual language that requires partner review.
+Third, assess strategic risks."
 Token allocation: 30% firm standards database, 40% current contract, 30% precedent patterns.
-Reasoning is transparent so partners understand why AI flagged items.
+And critically—the reasoning is transparent.
+Partners can see why AI flagged something.
+They understand.
+They trust.
+They correct when needed.

-The output of Context: A structured cognitive workspace where AI has the right information, structured the right way, at the right time—and where human experts can see AI's reasoning and contribute their judgment naturally.
+A structured cognitive workspace where AI has the right information, structured the right way, at the right time.
+Where human experts can see AI's reasoning and contribute their judgment naturally.
+Where tacit knowledge isn't lost—it's infrastructure.

 03